 - Pinch of salt

-- With the paddle attachment beat the cream cheese, vanilla, and caramel until well blended.
+- With the paddle attachment beat the cream cheese, vanilla, and caramel syrup until well blended.

 - Switch to the whips and add the cream.